NPR quits Elon Musk's Twitter over 'government-funded' label - KTVZ

 NPR quits Elon Musk’s Twitter over ‘government-funded’ label

-WASHINGTON (AP) — National Public Radio is quitting Twitter after the social media platform owned by Elon Musk stamped NPR’s main account with labels the news organization says are meant to undermine its credibility.
+National Public Radio is quitting Twitter after the social media platform owned by Elon Musk stamped NPR’s main account with labels the news organization says undermine its credibility.

-“NPR’s organizational accounts will no longer be active on Twitter because the platform is taking actions that undermine our credibility by falsely implying that we are not editorially independent,” NPR said in a statement Wednesday.

-Last week, Twitter labeled NPR’s main account as “state-affiliated media” on the social media site, a label also used to identify media outlets that are controlled or heavily influenced by authoritarian governments.
-Twitter later changed the label to “government-funded media” and gave it to at least one other public news organization, the BBC.
+Twitter labeled NPR’s main account last week as “state-affiliated media,” a label also used to identify media outlets that are controlled or heavily influenced by authoritarian governments, such as Russia and China.
+Twitter later changed the label to “government-funded media” and gave it to a few other organizations, such as the Public Broadcasting Service in the U.S. and the British Broadcasting Corporation in the U.K.

-“We are not putting our journalism on platforms that have demonstrated an interest in undermining our credibility and the public’s understanding of our editorial independence,” NPR’s statement said.
+NPR said in a statement on Wednesday that it “will no longer be active on Twitter because the platform is taking actions that undermine our credibility by falsely implying that we are not editorially independent.”

+PBS said Wednesday it has also stopped tweeting from its main account because of its new label and has no plans to resume.

 NPR’s main account had not tweeted since April 4.
 On Wednesday, it sent a series of tweets listing other places to find its journalism.

-The company said NPR journalists, employees and member stations can decide on their own if they want to keep using the platform.
+The company’s spokesperson, Isabel Lara, said NPR journalists, employees and member stations can decide on their own if they want to keep using the platform.
+NPR journalists have not been given the “government-funded” label, at least not yet.

-NPR’s chief communications officer, Isabel Lara, said in an email that “NPR journalists and employees will decide on their own if they wish to remain on the platform, same for NPR member stations as they’re independently owned and operated.”

 NPR does receive U.S. government funding through grants from federal agencies and departments, along with the Corporation for Public Broadcasting.
 The company said it accounts for less than 1% of NPR’s annual operating budget.